 OUR NEXT SESSION WILL BE THIS FALL: Thursdays September 27-November 8, 2018 from 6:15-9PM.

 Cost is $50.
-Fee includes dinner and the book Growing Through Divorce by Jim Smoke.
+Fee includes dinner and a workbook.
 If you'd like to register at the door, the cost is $60.

 “We are not yet what we shall be but we are growing toward it.” –Martin Luther